telerik/justmock-docs/integration/windows-batch-command.md

 You can execute test DLLs via the __Command Prompt(cmd.exe)__.
 No matter of whether you have installed JustMock on a specific environment or not, you can run your elevated tests in a console.
 This article describes how you can run tests in cmd.exe with JustMock installation.

 >If you would like to run elevated tests **without installing JustMock**, make sure to set the required environment variables for registering the profiler before proceeding with the current topic.
-The variables you should set are listed in the [Installation-Free Elevated Mocking]({%slug justmock/integration/installation-free-elevated-mocking%}) topic.
+The variables you should set are listed in the [General Integration]({%slug justmock/integration/general%}) topic.

 ## Run Profiler-Enabled JustMock Tests in Command Line